 The Able Kids Foundation offers in-depth testing of the central auditory nervous system that targets several areas of the CANS, including cerebral cortex and brainstem function.
-The Foundation’s one-of-a-kind comprehensive test battery, only available in Fort Collins, is administered by audiologists certified by the American Speech-Language-Hearing Association and provides a blueprint of CANS function and is administered by Doctors of Audiology.
+The Foundation’s comprehensive test battery provides a blueprint of CANS function and is administered by Doctors of Audiology.
 This guides the development of an individualized management plan and provides solutions for individuals with central auditory processing disorder (CAPD).
 Some tasks are normed for individuals 6 years of age and older and require verbal responses to the stimuli presented.
 Another protocol uses a picture-pointing response format and allows for the testing of younger children with receptive language levels of 3 to 6 years of age.
 The use of age normed tests, with cross-checks of test performance, provide reliable and valid test outcomes for individuals as young as three years of age.

 Scheduling An Appointment

-Evaluations are scheduled at the Able Kids Foundation Monday through Thursday, 9 a.m. to 5 p.m.
-Central auditory processing evaluations are scheduled at 9 a.m. and 1 p.m.
+Able Kids Foundation office hours are Monday through Thursday, 9 a.m. to 5 p.m.
+Central auditory processing evaluations are scheduled at 9 a.m. or 1 p.m.
 The length of the appointment is 3 hours.
 Testing is completed in one and a half hours with the remainder of the appointment spent reviewing case history information, as well as results and recommendations.
 A detailed report of our findings provides insightful information and management solutions for individuals with central auditory processing challenges.

 Because the Able Kids Foundation sees children and adults from around the world, we do not work directly with insurance companies.
 The Foundation does not reduce its fees and families are responsible for the full cost of the appointment at the time services are rendered.
 Billing codes can be provided upon request prior to scheduling an appointment so families can determine what services may or may not be covered by their policy.
 You do not need a previous diagnosis or referral to be seen at the Foundation unless your insurance company requires this.